-This post was first published on the Pittsburgh Theological Seminary blog.
+This post originally appeared on the Pittsburgh Theological Seminary Blog.

 “We need more five-year church plants,” said John Ogren.
 He was Skyping into our “Planting and Leading New Churches” class at Pittsburgh Theological Seminary, part of the M.Div.
 Church Planting Emphasis, and reflecting on his experiences in a new church that started, lasted a few years, and then for a variety of reasons, didn’t continue.

 It was the first day of class, and our students who had assembled to learn how to plant a (presumably successful) church, seemed relieved to begin with a story of supposed failure.
 John described how ministry and mission have a “cruciforming” effect upon us.
 We can receive this as a grace: By following Jesus in mission, we are formed more into his likeness, including his death.
 Sometimes success is crucifixion and failure is preserving our lives.

 “Failure” is not uncommon in church planting.
 One study suggests that only 68 percent of church plants last for four years.
 Two speakers coming to Pittsburgh Theological Seminary this month have been a part of new churches that didn’t continue: A church plant which Rachel Held Evans (Being Church, June 10-11) was part of failed and Mark Scandrette (Invitation to Simplicity, June 26-29) has written about his failed attempt to plant a particular kind of church in San Francisco.

 The way we approach church planting can make a significant difference in how likely our new worshiping communities are to be sustainable.
 But there are also a host of other factors beyond our control which affect sustainability.
 And when for any combination of reasons a ministry has to call it quits, a ministry’s task becomes dying with faithfulness to the mission Christ gave it.
 So what does a faithful death look like?